I might be obsessed with making bread.

 I’ve been flirting with the idea of making bread from scratch for years (along with pasta, tortilla shells, compound butters… the list is lengthy).
 But, of course, ignorant assumptions held me back.
 I thought that I either a) needed a bread machine which I have no room for right now, or b) had to be some sort of artisan baker with mad kneading skills and maybe a degree in baking science.

-Turns out you need neither of those things!
-[Insert giddy dance]
+Turns out neither of those things were needed ;)

-My gal Cassie over at Crumb Kitchen recently posted a simple no-knead Dutch oven bread and friends, it changed my world.
-I haven’t even glanced at the bread aisle at the supermarket since.
+Since my success with this bread, I haven’t even glanced at the bread aisle at the supermarket.
 Why would I?
 When a homespun slab of this good stuff is a cinch to make, you MAKE it.

-I want you to have that feel, too.
+I want you to have that feeling, too.

 So do yourself a solid and make this recipe.
-Get yourself comfortable with bread-making and totally fall in love with it, because I’ve got some exciting flavored bread recipes in the vault and I want you to be read for them.
+Get yourself comfortable with making bread and totally fall in love with it, because I’ve got some exciting flavored bread recipes in the vault and I want you to be read for them.

 Did you make this recipe?
 Snap a pic and tag me on Instagram: @Killing__Thyme /#killingthyme.
 For more delish eats, follow me on INSTAGRAM + PINTEREST.